deckhouse/virtualization/images/qemu/patches/README.md

 - Management components can detect a boot failure through QMP instead of parsing debug logs.
 - The event provides a stable signal that can be consumed by automation.
-- It is intended to work together with firmware changes that print the marker string to the debug port.
+- It is intended to work together with firmware changes that output the marker string to the debug port.

 Effect: